 Can Sump Pumps Completely Waterproof My Basement?

-Completely waterproofing would mean that no water should be able to get into your basement.
+Completely waterproofing the basement would mean that no water should be able to get into your basement.
 As such, sump pump systems are not standalone solutions to completely waterproofing your basement.
-They can, however, still be installed as a backup in case a waterproofed basement becomes flooded.
-Additionally, in cases where exterior waterproofing cannot be done on a home, sump pump systems are an essential part of the next best option which is interior waterproofing.
+Sump pumps are, however, a key part of interior waterproofing solutions.
+In some cases, they may also be needed for exterior waterproofing as well.

-Thinking of having a sump pump installed in your basement?
-Here at PlumbWize, our plumbing experts are quick and effective when installing a sump pump.
-We will be more than happy to give you our recommendations on the best kind of sump pump for your needs.
-Furthermore, we also offer maintenance, replacement, and repair services so that you can be sure that your basement is always well-protected against flooding.
+Here at PlumbWize, our plumbing experts can quickly and effectively install a sump pump.
+We will also be able to give you our recommendations on the best kind of sump pumps for your needs.
+Furthermore, we also offer emergency plumbing services so that you can rest assured that your basement is always well-protected against flooding.

 If you have any questions or would like to start the process of installing a sump pump in your home, please feel free to give us a call!